Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 ### Triggering the agent to run discovery

+Integrating the embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure all of your APIs are always up to date within Amplify.

 #### Triggering via CLI

-Integrating the embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure all of your APIs are always up to date within Amplify.
-In this section you will learn how to trigger this discovery via the CLI.

 1. Log in to the Axway Central CLI
 2. Retrieve the latest Discovery Agent resource for your environment `axway central get discoveryagent <agent-name> -s <environment-name> -o yaml > da.yaml`